1989–90 New Jersey Nets season

 The 1989–90 New Jersey Nets season was the Nets' 23rd season in the National Basketball Association, and 14th season in East Rutherford, New Jersey.
 The Nets decided to start the rebuilding process by acquiring Sam Bowie from the Portland Trail Blazers on draft day.

-Under new head coach Bill Fitch, they started the season winning their first two games, but went on to lose eleven of their next twelves games, including a nine-game losing streak.
-At midseason, the team acquired Chris Dudley from the Cleveland Cavaliers.
+Under new head coach Bill Fitch, the Nets started the regular season by winning their first two games, but went on to lose eleven of their next twelves games, including a nine-game losing streak.
+At mid-season, the team acquired Chris Dudley from the Cleveland Cavaliers.
 The Nets struggled all season long posting a 14-game losing streak between January and February, and losing eleven consecutive games in March.
-They lost their final seven games of the season, finishing last place in the Atlantic Division with a league worst record at 17–65.
+They lost their final seven games of the season, finishing in last place in the Atlantic Division with a league-worst 17–65 record.

 Following the season, Dennis Hopson was traded to the Chicago Bulls.